CodingAna/SwEmu/README.md

 ## Important Notes

-- Currently there's just a virtual JoyStick but for starting and/or quitting a game you need to press controller buttons (A, B on Xbox) and optionally the pause button to pause the CoinCollect-game.
+- Currently there's a virtual JoyStick but for starting and/or quitting a game you need to press controller buttons (A, B on Xbox) and optionally the pause button to pause the CoinCollect-game.

 ## Controls